Slantwise convection and heat transport in icy moon oceans: Discussion

 Our simulations consider buoyancy driven solely by temperature.
-However, salinity can also contribute significantly to buoyancy stratification in icy moon oceans \cite{lobo2021pole,zeng2021ocean,kang2022does,ames2025ocean}.
+However, salinity can also contribute significantly to buoyancy stratification in icy moon oceans \cite{lobo2021pole,zeng2021ocean,kang2022does,zeng2024effect,ames2025ocean}.
 In the turbulent regime studied here, mixing is dominated by turbulence, which mixes heat and salt similarly.
 Therefore, as long as the equation of state is approximately linear for both temperature and salinity, our conclusions should remain valid in the presence of both buoyancy sources.

 We adopt a Rayleigh–Bénard setup with uniform heating.
-However, seafloor heating on icy moons may be heterogeneous or spatially localized, as has been argued specifically for Enceladus \cite{choblet2017powering,bouffard2025seafloor,zhang2025long}.
-Such localized heating could generate isolated plumes rather than global convection \cite{goodman2004hydrothermal,goodman2012numerical}.
-Nevertheless, on Enceladus, localized plumes are likely to lose buoyancy through mixing with the surrounding denser fluid, driven by baroclinic instability \cite{kang2022ocean,zhang2025long}.
-This process homogenizes buoyancy horizontally, effectively yielding a system dynamically similar to the uniform heating case considered in this work.
+However, seafloor heating on icy moons may be heterogeneous or spatially localized, as has been argued specifically for Enceladus \cite{choblet2017powering,bouffard2025seafloor}.
+Such localized heating could generate isolated plumes rather than global convection \cite{goodman2004hydrothermal,goodman2012numerical,kang2022ocean,bire2023divergent,zhang2025long,wang2025fate}.
+On Enceladus, these localized plumes are likely to lose buoyancy through mixing with the surrounding denser fluid, driven by baroclinic instability \cite{zhang2025long,wang2025fate}.
+Once buoyancy becomes horizontally homogenized, the system is expected to dynamically resemble the uniform heating case considered in this study.
+However, if highly localized heat sources exist on Europa, localized plumes there may or may not become well-mixed across the global ocean before reaching the surface \cite{wang2025fate}.
+A quantitative analysis of the behavior of isolated slantwise convecting plumes under a tilted rotation axis remains an important topic for future work.

+Our work is designed to investigate processes in the ocean interior, and the boundary layer is not well resolved due to numerical constraints.
+This may influence the vertical velocity and buoyancy anomalies at the outer edge of the boundary layer and therefore introduces some uncertainty in the heat transport.
+We note, however, that boundaries in real icy moons are rough, and a viscous boundary layer along a smooth boundary is in any case unlikely to be applicable to icy moons.
+The possible role of realistic boundary layer processes remains an important area of research.

 Our study isolates the effects of slantwise convection in the absence of baroclinic instability, which arises from large-scale meridional temperature gradients.
 Previous work has shown that baroclinic eddies tend to smooth out ice shell topography \cite{kang2022different,kang2022does,zeng2024effect}, in contrast to the poleward-thinning tendency driven by slantwise convection. \citeA{kang2023modulation} examined the interaction between these competing processes using a traditional, gravity-aligned convective parameterization.
 Revisiting this problem, using an improved representation of slantwise convection, remains an important direction for future investigation.